Bruise: Severity

 The harm score is determined by the extent and severity of the injuries to the organs and tissues causing the bruising, in turn depending on multiple factors.
 For example, a contracted muscle will bruise more severely, as will tissues crushed against underlying bone.
 Capillaries vary in strength, stiffness and toughness, which can also vary by age and medical conditions.

-Low levels of damaging forces produce small bruises and generally cause the individual to feel minor pain straight away.
-Repeated impacts worsen bruises, increasing the harm level.
-Normally, light bruises heal nearly completely within two weeks, although duration is affected by variation in severity and individual healing processes; generally, more severe or deeper bruises take somewhat longer.
+Low levels of impact can produce small bruises that normally heal within two weeks, although duration may be affected by individual healing processes; generally, more severe or deeper bruises take somewhat longer.

 Severe bruising (harm score 2–3) may be dangerous or cause serious complications.
 Further bleeding and excess fluid may accumulate causing a hard, fluctuating lump or swelling hematoma.
 This has the potential to cause compartment syndrome in which the swelling cuts off blood flow to the tissues.
 The trauma that induced the bruise may also have caused other severe and potentially fatal harm to internal organs.
 For example, impacts to the head can cause traumatic brain injury: bleeding, bruising and massive swelling of the brain with the potential to cause concussion, coma and death.
 Treatment for brain bruising may involve emergency surgery to relieve the pressure on the brain.

 Damage that causes bruising can also cause bones to be broken, tendons or muscles to be strained, ligaments to be sprained, or other tissue to be damaged.
 The symptoms and signs of these injuries may initially appear to be those of simple bruising.
 Abdominal bruising or severe injuries that cause difficulty in moving a limb or the feeling of liquid under the skin may indicate life-threatening injury and require the attention of a physician.